Explore Thailand, Cambodia and Vietnam by bike

 Transfer & Cycle to Chanthaburi

 After picking you up from your hotel in Bangkok it is a 3 hour drive to reach the starting point of the ride.
-This is a sleepy beach far from the bustle of Bangkok.
-There is time for a quick swim and we are then on the bikes for a lovely ride along the coast of the Gulf of Thailand.
+On a sleepy beach far from the bustle of Bangkok we unload and set up the bikes before embarking on a lovely ride along the coast of Thailand’s Gulf.
 At times a few small hills provide nice views out over the water and just as your mind starts to drift into communication with your stomach, we discover our lunch stop where the first of many great meals awaits you.
 We ride into the regional town of Chanthaburi in the mid afternoon where our friendly host awaits to introduce you to his cosy guesthouse and his vegetable garden, two things he is very passionate about.
-Meals: BLD

 Cycle & Transfer to Pailin